 The last part of the agency budget chapter has various performance measurements.
 These are created by the agencies to measure how well they are delivering services.
 They also contain general facts about the agency, such as how many books were circulated in the library system that year.
-The performance measures are tied the agency's "performance accountability report" and its "performance accountability plan."
 The performance information for some agencies is better than for others-that is, more complete and reflective of the agency's key functions.
 Pushing for better measures is an important role that residents can play.